Eiara/terraform_lambda_zip/README.md

 Building a private virtualenv and project directory is used to perform `python -m compileall`, in order to create the appropriate `.pyc` files.
 This is done to ensure faster startup time for the Lambda function.

+Payload zip files are written in the form of `${var.name}_{epoch}_payload.zip`.
+This is done to provide a stable indicator of whether or not a file has been deleted, and if it needs to be re-created.

 ## Usage

 ```